microsoft/Olive/docs/source/features/passes/quant_onnx.md

 The primary objective of the TensorRT Model Optimizer-Windows is to generate optimized, standards-compliant ONNX-format models for DirectML backends.
 This makes it an ideal solution for seamless integration with ONNX Runtime (ORT) and DirectML (DML) frameworks, ensuring broad compatibility with any inference framework supporting the ONNX standard.

-Olive consolidates the NVIDIA TensorRT Model Optimizer-Windows quantization into a single pass called NVModelOptQuantization which supports AWQ algorithum.
+Olive consolidates the NVIDIA TensorRT Model Optimizer-Windows quantization into a single pass called NVModelOptQuantization which supports AWQ algorithm.

 ### Example Configuration
 ```json